- What is C-SPAN?

 - How is C-SPAN funded?

-- What if I miss an airing on TV?
+- What if I miss a program on TV?

 - How do I license C-SPAN footage?

-- What does it mean when I flag a video as having an issue using the 'Report Video Issue' tool?
+- How can I flag a video as having an issue?

 - When will a program be available for ordering after my request?

-- Typically you can expect the video to be ready in less time than the length of the requested program.
-Feel free to inquire via the Contact Us link at the bottom of our site on the status of your request.
+- Typically, you can expect the video to be ready in ten minutes plus the length of the requested program or clip.
+To inquire about the status of your request please contact us.